-According to data on CMS market share available at https://w3techs.com/technologies/overview/content_management/all, 34.7% of websites today still do not use any standard content management system at all, but this does not necessarily mean that these sites are all vintage sites from the early days of the web.
+According to data on CMS market share available at https://w3techs.com/technologies/overview/content_management/all, 32% of websites today (down from 34.7% in 2019) still do not use any standard content management system at all, but this does not necessarily mean that these sites are all vintage sites from the early days of the web.

 Some may instead use proprietary content management systems that are unnamed or unavailable to other users as commercial products.
 This could be for reasons of security or to meet highly specific corporate or organisational managerial needs.
 At least as early as 2000, many web design agencies began creating their own content management systems, and this is something that continues to take place today, though now that very capable and free content management systems such as WordPress and Drupal are available, the reasons for doing so have evolved.

 There are hundreds of different content management systems available today, most of which individually have a small share of the overall market.